Fat skis recommended for powder skiing | Width 110-120mm [Firm] Rider ratings and reviews

 ●Review

-features: This is Atomic's flagship backcountry model, boasting the greatest buoyancy and maneuverability.
+Features: This is Atomic's flagship backcountry model, boasting maximum buoyancy and performance.

-Handling: It's easy to control at the top and has good maneuverability, making it an easy ski to use.
+Handling: Easy to control the tip and easy to maneuver, making it an easy ski to handle.

-Weight: It's extremely lightweight, making it a great choice for backcountry touring.
+Weight: Extremely lightweight, making it ideal for backcountry touring.

-Favorite points: It's light for hiking, has excellent buoyancy in powder, and is suitable for a variety of snow conditions, so I have absolute confidence in it, especially in the backcountry.
+Favorite Points: Lightweight for hiking, excellent buoyancy in powder, and capable of handling various snow conditions, making it an absolute favorite, especially in the backcountry.

-Location (slope, course, ski resort, mountain range, etc.): General backcountry
+Location (slope, course, ski resort, mountain area, etc.): All aspects of backcountry

 Conditions: Powder, wet snow, crust, etc.